home-assistant/home-assistant.io/source/_docs/z-wave/controllers.markdown

 - ZWave.me Razberry Board
 - ZWave.me UZB1 stick

 We recommend that you purchase a [Z-Wave Plus](https://z-wavealliance.org/z-wave_plus_certification/) controller, to take advantage of the improvements this provides.
-As OpenZWave doesn't support S2 or Smart Start, there's no need to buy one just for support of these features.

 <div class='note'>
   If you're using Home Assistant OS, Supervised, or Container, it's recommended to use a USB stick, not a module.
 Passing a module through Docker is more complicated than passing a USB stick through.